Kyai Haji Yahya Cholil Staquf

 Influence

 Head of Expansive Network: The Nahdlatul Ulama boasts an expansive network that covers 30 regions with 339 branches, 12 special branches, 2,630 representative councils and 37,125 sub-branch representative councils across Indonesia.
-This network practices the doctrine of Ahl Al-Sunnah wa Al-Jama’a, meaning “people of the Sunnah (practices of the Prophet Muhammad) and the community”.
+This network practices the doctrine of Ahl Al-Sunnah wa Al-Jama’ah, meaning “people of the Sunnah (practices of the Prophet Muhammad) and the community”.
 They base their practices on the traditional sources of Islamic jurisprudence—mainly the Qur’an, hadith, and major schools of law.
 Among its aims are the propagation of Nahdlatul Ulama’s message and also an expansion of its already extensive network of members in Indonesia.
-This is the basis of many of the organisation’s social reform efforts.
+This is the basis of many of the organization’s social reform efforts.
 With a solid structure of central and regional boards, branch and special branch boards, and various advisory councils, Staquf sits at the top of this influential Sunni movement.

 Social Service: The Nahdlatul Ulama has made substantial charitable contributions to Indonesian society in the fields of educational development, healthcare, and poverty alleviation.
-Staquf, like his predecessors, propagates the Nahdlatul Ulama as an organisation that is geared toward establishing a secular nation-state based on a body of modern and moderate Muslims—with agenda items such as anti-corruption laws and social reform measures that are deeply rooted in Islamic principles.
+Staquf, like his predecessors, propagates the Nahdlatul Ulama as an organization that is geared toward establishing a secular nation-state based on a body of modern and moderate Muslims—with agenda items such as anti-corruption laws and social reform measures that are deeply rooted in Islamic principles.

-Advisor: Staquf also served on HE President Joko Widodo’s Presidential Advisory Council, where he advised the President on religious, domestic and international affairs.
-Staquf co-founded the US-based organisation Bayt ar-Rahmah li ad-Da‘wa al-Islamiyah Rahmatan li al-‘Alamin (The Home of Divine Grace for Revealing and Nurturing Islam as a Blessing for All Creation), and the Center for Shared Civilizational Values in 2021, both to serve as hubs for the expansion of Nahdlatul Ulama operations in North America, Europe and the Middle East.
+Advisor: Staquf also served on HE President Joko Widodo’s Presidential Advisory Council, where he advized the President on religious, domestic and international affairs.
+Staquf co-founded the US-based organization Bayt ar-Rahmah li ad-Da‘wa al-Islamiyah Rahmatan li al-‘Alamin (The Home of Divine Grace for Revealing and Nurturing Islam as a Blessing for All Creation), and the Center for Shared Civilizational Values in 2021, both to serve as hubs for the expansion of Nahdlatul Ulama operations in North America, Europe and the Middle East.

 Quotes